UKP-SQuARE/square-core/datastore-api/README.md

 For access to the Datastore API for adding new datastores, please refer to [this notebook](https://colab.research.google.com/drive/1siJPwcl-UcvBYY-JhQIzS7i5obxo51hN?usp=sharing) as an example.

+This setup part of this README will be deprecated.
+Please refer to https://github.com/UKP-SQuARE/square-core/tree/local-deploy-minimal for local deployment.
 ## Quick (production) setup

 1. Open the [docker-compose.yml](docker-compose.yml).
 Find the service declaration for `datastore_api` and uncomment it.
 In the `environment` section, optionally set an API key and the connection to the Model API.